larebskhan/MRDPagesTest/em-mrd-form.md

 <br> *Please see MRD Form files for more detailed commentary

 ### MRD Form Overview
 The Monitoring Requirements Document Form was created in order to produce and process MRDS more easily.
-The form ensures both clear communication between clients and the data monitoring team.
+The form ensures clear communications between clients and the data monitoring team.
 It ensures all expectations are met.

 Users can access the form at ......
 On submission, the form data is saved in JSON file format and injected into Splunk to be accessed by the monitoring team.
 Each form has a confirmation number so users can find the status of their monitoring request.